Luscii Android SDK

 Getting started

 Hilt is required (for now).
-If your app already uses Hilt, no setup is necessary, except adding the correct @AndroidEntryPoint
+If your app already uses Hilt, no setup is necessary, except adding the correct @AndroidEntryPoint annotation to the Activity the SDK is used in.

 If your app does not use Hilt yet, from the Dependency injection with Hilt page, follow the Adding dependencies, Hilt application class and Hilt application class steps.